xautomove/FutureDrive/README.md

-# FutuerDrive
+# FutureDrive

 [中文版](README_ZH.md) | English

-FutuerDrive is a modular autonomous driving framework offering practical tools, ready-to-use solutions, and a streamlined workflow for fast development and deployment.
+FutureDrive is a modular autonomous driving framework offering practical tools, ready-to-use solutions, and a streamlined workflow for fast development and deployment.

 ## 🎯 Project Goals

-FutuerDrive aims to simplify and accelerate autonomous driving development by providing a comprehensive, integrated platform that combines essential tools and workflows into a single, user-friendly environment.
+FutureDrive aims to simplify and accelerate autonomous driving development by providing a comprehensive, integrated platform that combines essential tools and workflows into a single, user-friendly environment.
 Our goal is to reduce development time and complexity while maintaining the flexibility needed for cutting-edge autonomous driving research and deployment.

 ## 🚀 Core Features